AnthonyTornetta/Cosmos/docs/src/index.md

-# Cosmos
+# Cosmos Documentation

-Documentation currently in progress.
+A multiplayer block-based space exploration game, written in rust using the [Bevy](https://www.bevyengine.org/) engine.